bstoilov/py3-pinterest/README.md

 # py3-pinterest
 Unofficial Pinterest API implemented in python 3 that can do almost all pinterest tasks like comment, pin, repin, follow, unfollow and more.
-It is implemented by directly calling the pinterest servers, mimicing an actual browser, so you don't need pinterest API key.
+It is implemented by directly calling the pinterest servers, mimicking an actual browser, so you don't need pinterest API key.

-If you see any issues, or find bugs feel free to report them here on the git hub repo.
+If you see any issues, or find bugs feel free to report them here on the github repo.

 ## Install using pip